vvnsrzn/www/content/projects/solinum.md

 ### Type stuffs

-As described earlier, my job is to setup a tracking system.
+As described earlier, my job was to setup a tracking system.
 In order to avoid some fuzzy events, I suggested a simple tracking rule.

 With TypeScript litterals this suggestion turned quite robust.